 It should not surprise you to hear that at the office of The International Kitchen, we all love to travel.
 (We all love food, too, of course!)
 This week we be reminiscing about some of our favorite travel memories, as well as featuring those of some of our clients.

 It’s almost impossible to pick one single, “best” travel memory—could you do it?
 It’s hard even to pick a top memory per country.
 But the first thing that came to my mind when trying to call up my favorite travel moment was a time watching the sun rise over the Roman Forum.
 I’d been up all night with friends dancing at a local club, we stopped for the requisite Italian late-night/early-morning breakfast (cornetto—the Italian version of a croissant—and cappuccino), and then climbed to the top of the Capitoline Hill to wait for the morning buses to start running.
 I’ve seen the sun rise in Rome many, many times, but there was something eerie about watching it come up over the forum, just as people could have watched it do thousands of years ago.
-(See more of my travel memories.)
+(See more of my travel memories, or read about my first trip to Italy.)

 The awe-inspiring feeling of walking the same steps and seeing the same sight as people who lived thousands of years ago was even stronger for Cory when calling to mind one of her favorite travel moments: “One of my top travel memories is arriving at Machu Picchu.
 I studied it in school, but seeing it for the first time from one of its highest peaks was absolutely breathtaking.
 The views surrounding it are amazing and the ancient city is larger than I imagined.
 I would have been perfectly content admiring it and exploring the ruins all day.”